rgruesbeck/magicschoolbus/README.md

 sketches and ideas

 - setup sandbox
-- create packages for listen send
+- create packages for send receive
 - publish a component
 - style components